memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 ### Zephyr application types

-Zephyr supports different [application types](https://docs.zephyrproject.org/latest/develop/application/index.html#application-types), differentiated essentially depending on the location of your application in relation to Zephyr's sources:
+Zephyr supports different [application types](https://docs.zephyrproject.org/latest/develop/application/index.html#application-types), differentiated by the location of your application in relation to Zephyr's sources:

 - [Freestanding applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app) exist independent of Zephyr's location, meaning Zephyr is not part of the application's repository or file tree.
 The relation with Zephyr is only established in the build process, when using `find_package` to locate Zephyr, typically based on the `ZEPHYR_BASE` environment variable.
 - [Workspace applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app) use a [_West_ workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-workspaces): For such applications, _West_ is used to initialize your workspace, e.g., based on a `west.yml` manifest file.
 The manifest file is used by _West_ to create complex workspaces: For each external dependency that is used in your project, the location and revision are specified in the manifest file.
 West then uses this manifest to populate your workspace.
 Kind of like a very, very powerful version of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).